PSU-Research-Computing/psurc-docs/getting-started.rst

 --------------------------------
 You can enable secure, password-free authentication to the ARC servers using SSH keys.
 SSH keys are a public/private key system that is more secure than traditional passwords, and offers a more convenient login mechanism than typing in your password every time you connect.

 SSH Keys work by generating two cryptographic key files.
 One of the files is private (keep it a secret!) and the other is public (it doesn't matter if someone gets a copy of it, but don't unnecessarily distribute it).

 Generating Keypair
 ``````````````````
 On your computer create a ssh RSA keypair by typing::

-  $ ssh keygen -t rsa
+  $ ssh-keygen -t rsa

 This creates a pair of keys (public ``id_rsa.pub`` and private ``id_rsa``).

 Should I set a Passphrase for my Private Key?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~